gvlos/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: The most intriguing aspect of AI is human intelligence
+bio: Master Student in Computer Science @ University of Genoa, Italy

 interests:
 - Artificial Intelligence